evergreen-ci/evergreen/README.md

 Version 0.9.0 Alpha

 Evergreen is a distributed continuous integration system built by MongoDB.
-It dynamically allocates hosts (via AWS, digitalocean, etc) to run tasks in parallel across many machines at once to decrease the total amount of time needed to complete a test workload.
+It dynamically allocates hosts (via AWS, GCP, etc) to run tasks in parallel across many machines at once to decrease the total amount of time needed to complete a test workload.

 Using Evergreen, we've significantly enhanced the productivity of our engineers.